keywordsalad/thisfieldwas.green/site/_drafts/embracing-nondeterminism-part-1.md

 * **Metrics** are gathered with libraries that require network access, possibly also async IO.
 * **Feature flags and ramps** need to be queried in real-time.
 Error handling modes must be provided in the event that a behavior-modifying query fails.
 * **A/B testing** requires reliably persisting identities' sessions within their assigned variants.
-* **Retries** using exponential back-off must retain their previous retry interval and apply a random jitter in order to calculate their next one.
+* **Retries** using an [exponential back-off][] strategy must retain their previous retry interval and apply a random jitter in order to calculate their next interval.
 :::

 ### A model for characterizing complexity